Impala hunting is conducted in woodland and savanna areas.

 There are no seasonal restrictions on an impala in Eastern Cape, South Africa.
-Nick Bowker Hunting offers impala African safari hunts year-round.
+Nick Bowker Hunting offers impala African safaris year-round.

 Table of Contents

-The average cost of an impala is $450.
+The average price of an Impala is $450.
 An African safari hunt cost often includes an Impala Trophy.

-The Black Impala is also an excellent addition to any package.
+The Black Impala is also an excellent addition to any package—our Impala prices 2024.